-The training covers the whole primary curriculum with additional bespoke sessions on the ethos, vision and values of a church school.
+The training covers the whole primary curriculum with additional bespoke sessions for church schools on ethos, vision and values.
+All trainees are welcome to attend these sessions.
 We also provide training on teaching RE and leading an act of collective worship.
-As a member of a school team who are included in the school training sessions and as a member of Aquila you will have a bespoke induction day with the team and attend our MAT conference.
+You will have a bespoke induction day with the team and the opportunity to attend our MAT conference.
 Assessment is through the portfolio of evidence and academic assignments for the PGCE and masters level credits, both of these are optional additions to the main QTS training.
 PGCE assignments are intended to be based in practice and you will be supported by an academic tutor through the process of research and writing these essays.
 All CCCU training days are held at a CCCU campus.
-Aquila training may be in any of the Trust schools.
+Aquila training may be in any of the Trust or partner schools.

-Within Aquila, The Diocese of Canterbury Academies Trust you will have the choice of one of our 12 Church of England Primary Schools around Kent to choose from.
+Within Aquila, The Diocese of Canterbury Academies Trust you will have the choice of one of our Aquila Schools around Kent.
 The second school experience will be a minimum of a 4-week block of 20 days.
 Any missed days must be made up so that a minimum of 20 days are completed by all student teachers.
 Aquila will place you in a contrasting school for the whole of term 3.
 Our schools are paired so you will build a relationship with the trainee who is usually in the school and the mentor.
 Student teachers should have visit days, in advance of, and in addition to, their block, in order to become familiar with their second school and gather the required information in order to make the best start to, and prepare to teach on, their second school placement.
 You will teach in your usual age range and a contrasting age class.
-You can elect to teach in 4-7 years or 5-11.
-There are currently 12 schools within Aquila but we will also partner with other schools which are equally committed to providing high quality teaching.
-All trainees also have the opportunity to see strong teaching practice in a nursery and secondary school.
+You can elect to teach 4-7 year olds or pupils aged 5-11.
+There are currently 14 schools within Aquila but we will also partner with other schools which are equally committed to providing high quality teaching.
+All trainees also have the opportunity to see strong teaching practice in a nursery setting and secondary school.

 The school will pay a salary as an unqualified Teacher scale 1 as a minimum.